glorphindale/langohr.docs/articles/exchanges.md

 ## Binding Queues to Exchanges

-Queues are bound to exchanges using the `langohr.queue/bind`.
+Queues are bound to exchanges using `langohr.queue/bind`.
 This topic is described in detail in the [Queues guide](/articles/queues.html).

 ## Unbinding Queues from Exchanges

-Queues are unbound from exchanges using the `langohr.queue/unbind`.
+Queues are unbound from exchanges using `langohr.queue/unbind`.
 This topic is described in detail in the [Queues guide](/articles/queues.html).

 ## Deleting Exchange